Follow our top 12 tips to protect yourself from any potential harm or difficulties you may face as a woman driver.

 Lock yourself in, turn on hazard lights and sound the horn.

 Park your car in an area where close to other vehicles.
 Avoid parking in places such as a deserted backstreet which will make both you and your car more vulnerable.

 Lock all doors and boot also keep windows shut while you drive.

 Don’t leave valuables on the passenger seat.
 It only takes a thief a few seconds while you are stationary at a red light, for instance, to open the passenger door and steal your bag, tablet or mobile phone.

 If you need to stop for directions or to check your car, try to keep going until you find somewhere you feel safe and is well lit, like a garage or fast food restaurant.

 11. Keep your mobile phone well charged

-Always take a mobile phone, especially on longer journeys, keep it charged, keeping an in-car mobile charger is a great idea.
-If you do breakdown, or get lost, you need to know that you can summon help as quickly as possible from a trusted source, such as your breakdown recovery service or friends.
+Always take a mobile phone, especially on longer journeys, keeping an in-car charger is a great idea.
+If you do break down or get lost, you need to know that you can summon help as quickly as possible from a trusted source, such as your breakdown recovery service or friends.

 12. Emergency kit